 If you’re looking for a webcam on this device, keep looking.
 There really isn’t much purpose for one though.
 This isn’t meant to replace a laptop or even your phone

-The Aya Neo has a 47 Whr battery.
-It’s small, yes, but this is a small device and one that they need to worry about being overly heavy, so that battery is probably about as big as you’d want it.
+this is a small computer and one that they need to worry about being overly heavy, so that battery is probably about as big as you’d want it.

 Rather than my usual battery tests that I do with laptops, I just took a couple in some gaming scenarios.
 Here were my results: